Charles Bent: Territorial Governor

 Following the occupation of New Mexico as part of the Mexican-American War, many of the inhabitants of New Mexico were not happy about the new American rule.
 Some mourned the loss of the old connection with Mexico, others feared the loss of their private goods, and others hated Bent, the New Mexican Territorial Governor who served under the U.S. war-time occupation, because of his negative attitude towards Mexicans.
 In December 1846, the influential families in the state started to plan a revolt against their new rulers.
 Governor Bent and Colonel Sterling Price found out about the conspiracy and some of the leaders of the movement were arrested, but two important ones were able to escape.

 Torture and death

-In January 1847, while serving as territorial governor, Bent traveled to his hometown of Taos without military protection.
-After arriving, he was scalped alive and murdered in his home by a group of pueblo Native American attackers, under the orders of Mexican conspirators who started the Taos Revolt.
+In January 1847, while serving as territorial governor, Bent traveled to his home Taos without military protection.
+After arriving, he was scalped alive and murdered in his home by a group of Hispano and Pueblo attackers during the Taos Revolt.
 Bent is buried in the National Cemetery in Santa Fe.

-The women and children in the Bent home were not harmed by the insurgents, and the remaining members of the family fled to safety next door through a hole in the parlor wall.
+Upon entering the Bent home, the insurgents clubbed Bent’s wife Ignacio and shot and killed a Navajo servant girl who lived with Bent’s family as she attempted to protect Ignacio, while other members of the household fled to safety next door through a hole in the parlor wall.

 In the following months, Colonel Price was able to quell the uprising, which ended in July 1847.
 Most of the rebels were caught and some of them were executed.